What’s the show about?

 What kind of science topics do you cover?

 We work to secure diverse guests from a wide variety of scientific disciplines.
-You can browse past episodes by scientific discipline from the bottom of the home page, or via the navigation menu on the right-hand side of any other page on the site.
+You can browse or search past episodes by scientific discipline via the “Search” drop-down at the top of all pages on this site.

 How often are new episodes aired?